-This program is designed for California licensed Registered Nurses who hold an Associate degree in nursing from a regionally accredited institution who are seeking to broaden their theoretical knowledge base to obtain a MSN in one of the following concentration areas:
+This program is designed for California licensed Registered Nurses who hold an Associate degree in nursing who are seeking to obtain a MSN in one of the following concentration areas:

-The Clinical Nurse Specialist (CNS) Adult-Gerontology concentration will prepare the student for direct interaction with adult and geriatric patients to improve living quality.
+The Clinical Nurse Specialist (CNS) Adult-Gerontology concentration prepares the student for direct interaction with adult and geriatric patients to improve living quality.
 Evidence-based strategies will be demonstrated as the student develops specialized expertise and skills to think critically and problem solve.